lakiboy/blog/source/about.md

 I build software since 2004 using _PHP_, _Javascript_, _MySQL_ / _PostgreSQL_, _Redis_, _MongoDB_ and friends.

-I strive to be up to date with modern design techniques which includes but is not limited do: design patterns, unit testing, clean code, _SOLID_ programming principles and domain-driven design.
+I strive to be up to date with modern design techniques which includes but is not limited to: design patterns, unit testing, clean code, _SOLID_ programming principles and domain-driven design.

 Social links: